Kalmalyzer/managed-cluster/README.md

 This is an example of how you can run internal IT services efficiently, for a small-to-mid-sized games company, in the year of 2025.
 Sometimes you can't or don't want to use cloud-based services but run the services yourself.
 If you are in this situation, then this exmaple is for you.

-The resulting services will require minimal maintenance.
-Everything will be well documented.
-If you are out sick or levae, someone else can pick up the stack with minimal instructions.
-On the flip side, you do need a lot of DevOps and systems administration know-how to make this work.

 ## Project status

 The "local cluster" is working OK, but may need an ingress